paultbarrett/diy-dsp-preamp/README.md

 worked but debian didn't package them for pipewire and I didn't feel like going into compiling custom packages.
 So - jacktrip it is.

-Note #2 - why two alsa loopback devices: because it's much easier, given squeezelite and jacktrip's different sample rates (44100Hz vs. 24000Hz), the requirement of matching exactly alsa's parameters, making sure that only one app plays back, etc.

-I chose to use a different user for pipewire/jacktrip - the idea was to avoid messing up my working setup with squeezelite, but you could setup everything as user `io` instead.
+Note #2 - I chose to use a different user for pipewire/jacktrip - the idea was to avoid messing up my working setup with squeezelite, but you could setup everything as user `io` instead.

 ```
 useradd -m pw